 Competition

-• Installations are massive, the size of a house or industrial park with prohibitive near billion dollar capital expenses.
+• The installations will be massive, the size of a house on the small end to the size of an industrial park with prohibitive near billion dollar capital expenses.
+Can third world countries afford such expense?

-• The fusion research community relies on derived empirical scaling laws for energy confinement times in fusion reactor designs, rather than real data.
+• The fusion research community relies on derived empirical scaling laws for energy fusion confinement times in their fusion reactor designs, rather than real experimental data.
+They will keep trying, however, the paper below lays out the conundrums they face in technical detail.

 • The electron kinetic energy power loss from spontaneous electron cyclotron radiation is the key loss mechanism in a magnetically confined fusion plasma with no solution at hand.

-• The challenge of magnetically compressing and containing a fusion plasma.
+• The challenges of magnetically compressing and containing a fusion plasma are unsolved and challenging.

 ($/kW)